idsla/Scarlet-PETs/swift-pets-dev/README.md

 ## Dataset Requirement and Description

-Details see the following link:
+For details see the following link:
 - https://www.drivendata.org/competitions/98/nist-federated-learning-1/page/524/

 ### Demo Datasets

-Due to the confidentiality and privacy constraints, the dataset for the competetion is not released publically.
+Due to the confidentiality and privacy constraints, the dataset for the competition is not released publically.
 Therefore, to help you run the program, we have crafted a fake synthetic demo dataset, which is provided under **`new_data/`** folder of `/federated_solution` and `/centralized_solution`.
 In federated solution, **`new_data/`** folder contains subfolders whose names are denoted by name of clients, each of which contains the data owned by the client.
-That is, each bank client will have data of its own accounts, and payment network system (PNS) will have access to the transaction data.
+That is, each bank client will have data from its own accounts, and payment network system (PNS) will have access to the transaction data.

 #### Account Dataset owned by Bank Clients